 The Eighth Circuit cited and relied upon Grutter and explained that a racial classification program is lawful "only if it is a narrowly tailored measure that furthers a compelling governmental interest."
 It held that the City's plan was not narrowly tailored to remedy "specifically identified" past discrimination and was thus, unlawful.
-He Court stated that in looking at whether a race-conscious program is narrowly tailored, "we look at factors such as the efficacy of alternative remedies, the flexibility and duration of the race conscious remedy, the relationship of the numerical goals to the relevant labor market, and the impact of the remedy on third parties."
-Further, the court noted, as Grutter explained, that the use of racial classifications may be "dangerous" absent compelling interest.
-116
+The Court stated that in looking at whether a race-conscious program is narrowly tailored, "we look at factors such as the efficacy of alternative remedies, the flexibility and duration of the race conscious remedy, the relationship of the numerical goals to the relevant labor market, and the impact of the remedy on third parties."
+115

-&lt;sup>110 447 F.3d at 552.
+F.3d at 552.